589290/local-cluster/2-minikube.md

 There are two workarounds for this issue:

 1) Perform local dev work with VPN off interacting with your local cluster as normal and only connect to VPN as necessary when interacting with the loca cluster is not necessary.
 2) Use `--driver=virtualbox` as a VM backend instead of hyperkit.
-Then, port forward the kube management service (port 8443) and any other additional services that need to be exposed to `127.0.0.1` (localhost).
+Then, port forward the kube management service (port 8443) and any other additional services that need to be exposed to `127.0.0.1` (localhost). *IMPORTANT: The VPN MUST BE OFF during the initial `minikube start` command or the cluster will not start up correctly.* The VPN can be turned on after minikube has successfully started up.

 ![](./img/vb-ports.jpg)